mkutz/demonstration/geb-spock-demo/README.md

-o# Groovy web testing with Geb and Spock
+# Groovy web testing with Geb and Spock

 ## Facts
 * web testing framework for Groovy